Software Understanding for National Security

 - work with stakeholders to address their mission challenges.

-- SUNS 2024 RD&E Roadmap (a possible path to technical progress)
+- SUNS Technical Research, Development, and Engineering Roadmap (a possible path to technical progress)

 SUNS is aligned with two important existing national efforts: